-US based crane maker Manitowoc, which also owns Grove, Potain and National Crane has reported its third quarter results
+US based crane manufacturer Manitowoc, which also owns Grove, Potain and National Crane has reported its third quarter results

-Total revenues for the nine months to the end of September were $1.56 billion, just over just over one percent lower than at the same point last year.
+YTD Total revenues for the nine months to the end of September were $1.56 billion, just over just over one percent lower than at the same point last year.
+Order intake for the period was $$1.47 billion, down 10 percent on 2024.

 The backlog/order book at the end of September was reduced from $742.1 million at this point last year to £666.5 million this year.